Classical analogue to the Kitaev model and Majorana-like topological bound states: introduction

-During the past decade, various concepts and experimental investigations on classical systems (including photonic and phononic) have shown the ability to reproduce analogue mechanisms to quantum topological mechanisms at the basis of topological insulators and other topological materials in classical electromagnetic, acoustic, and mechanical systems \cite{raghu2008analogs,yang2015topological,ni2015topologically,khanikaev2015topologically,wang2015topological,nash2015topological,mousavi2015topologically,miniaci2018experimental,he2016acoustic,susstrunk2015observation,wu2015scheme,yang2018visualization,xia2017topological,deng2017observation,chaunsali2018subwavelength,liu2020robust,liu2021synthetic,lu2017observation,pal2017edge,vila2017observation,liu2018tunable,zhu2018design,liu2019experimental,ganti2020weyl,ganti2020topological,xiao2015geometric,xiao2017topological,chaunsali2017demonstrating,chen2019mechanical,barlas2020topological,qian2022observation,allein2022duality}.
-A common trait of these different implementations was the synthesis of dynamical matrices (describing the dynamics of the classical system) resembling the Hamiltonian operator (i.e. the matrix representation of the quantum system) of the target topological quantum system.
-Such analogy is possible thanks to similarities in the underlying mathematical representation, that however might not lead to a direct correlation of certain physical properties.
+During the past decade, various concepts and experimental investigations on classical systems (including photonic and phononic) have shown { the ability to reproduce analogue mechanisms to quantum topological mechanisms at the basis of topological insulators and other topological materials in classical electromagnetic, acoustic, and mechanical systems \ed{\cite{raghu2008analogs,yang2015topological,ni2015topologically,khanikaev2015topologically,wang2015topological,nash2015topological,mousavi2015topologically,miniaci2018experimental,he2016acoustic,susstrunk2015observation,wu2015scheme,yang2018visualization,xia2017topological,deng2017observation,chaunsali2018subwavelength,liu2020robust,liu2021synthetic,lu2017observation,pal2017edge,vila2017observation,liu2018tunable,zhu2018design,liu2019experimental,ganti2020weyl,ganti2020topological,xiao2015geometric,xiao2017topological,chaunsali2017demonstrating,chen2018study,chen2019mechanical,barlas2020topological,qian2022observation,allein2022duality,ding2016emergence,tang2020exceptional,dominguez2020environmentally,liao2022engineering,ye2022topological}.} A common trait of these different implementations was the synthesis of dynamical matrices (\ed{that describe the dynamics of the system based on the classical equations of motion or perturbative coupled mode methods}) resembling the Hamiltonian operator (i.e. the matrix representation) of the target topological quantum system.} Such analogy is possible thanks to similarities in the underlying mathematical representation, that however might not lead to a direct correlation of certain physical properties.
 A simple example of this discrepancy is seen in the comparison between quantum and classical plane waves.
-A free quantum mechanical particle having only kinetic energy in the Hamiltonian has the wavefunction of a plan wave, while an acoustic plan wave involves an exchange between kinetic and potential energies via the medium supporting the wave, so the Hamiltonian includes both kinetic and potential energy terms.
+A free quantum mechanical particle having only kinetic energy in the Hamiltonian has the wavefunction of a \ed{plane wave}, while an acoustic \ed{plane wave} involves an exchange between kinetic and potential energies via the medium supporting the wave, so the Hamiltonian includes both kinetic and potential energy terms.
 Although the existing approach has been shown to be successful in creating analogue systems, the dynamical matrix is not the only representation of the classical system, therefore not the only way to connect quantum and classical systems.